-On rare occasions, information on a candidate's work becomes available during the review process.
-For example, a candidate receives an award, grant, or publication.
+On rare occasions, significant information on a candidate's work becomes available during the review process.
+For example, a candidate receives a substantial award, grant, or publication.
 Such information may be added using these procedures:

-- 1. Candidates notify a committee chair, head, or other administrators of a recent development. - 2.
+- 1. Candidates notify a committee chair, head, or other administrator of a recent development. - 2.
 The administrator or committee chair decides that the information is significant enough to be added to the dossier. - 3.
 The candidate is informed that the materials will be added. - 4.
 The expanded dossier must be re-reviewed by all levels. - 5.
-If the additional materials consist of facts that might be deleterious to the candidate's case, the candidate must be given the opportunity to add a response to the dossier. - 6.
-If the dossier is under review by the Office of the Provost, a request to amend the dossier must be received no later than February 7, 2025, unless the request comes from the Provost.
+If the additional materials consist of factual information that might be deleterious to the candidate's case, the candidate must be given the opportunity to add a response to the dossier. - 6.
+If the dossier is under review by the Office of the Provost, a request to amend the dossier must be received no later than February 7, 2025, unless the request comes from the University P&T or CS&P Committees or Provost.
 After February 7, 2025, reassessments of dossiers will only be made for exceptional and unique achievements and not for the acceptance of a single article or grant, especially if such work is already listed in candidates' CVs as being a work in progress or under review.

-Notification to Candidates on Promotion Recommendations
+Notification of Candidates on Promotion Recommendations